-- General Population Offenders may have a total of 7 visits per calendar month; each visit may be up to 4 hours per visit.
+- General Population Individuals in Custody may have a total of 7 visits per calendar month; each visit may be up to 4 hours per visit.

 - Visitors may only visit once per day.

-- Visitors who travel great distances to visit an offender may request extended visits and/or group visits.
+- Visitors who travel great distances to visit an individual in custody may request extended visits and/or group visits.
 These requests should be made in advance to the Chief Administrative Officer for consideration.
 All visitors must receive notification of approval or denial before and extended visit is granted.

-- All persons must be on the offender's approved visiting list.
+- All persons must be on the individual in custody’s approved visiting list.

 - Persons under age of 18 must be accompanied by an approved visitor who is age 18 or older.
 Persons under 12 years of age may only be permitted to visit when accompanied by parent or guardian who is an approved visitor or when prior written consent has been given by a parent or guardian who is in the free community for the child to visit when accompanied by a person designated in writing who is an approved visitor and who is at least 18 years of age or older.

-- Immediate family is defined as the offender's child, sibling, grandchild, whether step or adopted, half, or whole, and spouses.
+- Immediate family is defined as the individual in custody’s child, sibling, grandchild, whether step or adopted, half, or whole, and spouses.

 - Visitors are required to show photo identification such as a driver's license, a state identification card or acceptable documentation of non-US citizenship including a current passport, Visa, or Matricula, and documentation that includes their date of birth.

-- Any person who has been convicted of a criminal offense or who has criminal charges pending, including but not limited to, an individual on bond, parole, mandatory supervised release, or probation or an ex-offender, may visit an offender only with prior written approval of the Warden.
+- Any person who has been convicted of a criminal offense or who has criminal charges pending, including but not limited to, an individual on bond, parole, mandatory supervised release, or probation or an ex-individual in custody, may visit an individual in custody only with prior written approval of the Warden.